cometbft/cometbft/docs/architecture/adr-112-proposer-based-timestamps.md

 * `<2/3` of validators can no longer influence block timestamps.
 * Block timestamp will have stronger correspondence to real time.
 * Improves the reliability of light client block verification.
-* Enables BLS signature aggregation.
+* Will enable BLS signature aggregation.
 * Enables evidence handling to use time instead of height for evidence validity.

 ### Neutral